See if this situation sounds familiar…

 When it comes to wanting to cash out or cancel an annuity, this might not be every situation, but it does bring up an interesting discussion: what it takes to get out of an annuity.

 Before I start, I should make a point that there are many types of annuities: fixed, variable, indexed, immediate, etc. This post is to be more general in nature, so some or all of the information may or may not apply, depending on the type of annuity we’re talking about.
+Now if you are interested in purchasing a certain type of annuity, then I will help you find the best quotes for annuities so that you can compare plans to see which would work best for your financial situation.

-Let’s review our options:
+Now, let’s review our options:

 1. I would like to return this please…